dolittle/Documentation/Source/content/en/docs/platform/deploy_an_application.md

 ---
 title: Deploy an application
-description: How to deploy an application in the Dolittle Platform
+description: How to deploy an application in the Aigonix Platform
 weight: 5
 ---
 {{% pageinfo color="info" %}}